|

 From the village of Chaumont, 4 km from St-Claude, a marked trail reaches the "Queue de cheval" waterfall, meaning "Horse Tail".
 The rushing water drops 60 m in two leaps set in a very pleasant setting.

-Main branch of Flumen waterfall
+Flumen waterfall

 Flumen